 At the Hans Ernst Bocht, the second part of the chicane will be shortened and widened to improve flow through the corner, while the Arie Luyendijkbocht will be modified and slightly banked to permit full-throttle racing.

 The changes are being overseen by Italian circuit design specialists Dromo, who have confirmed thet are seeking to make the updates as minimal as possible to retain the full chracter of the circuit.
-It is expected that the race will take place in May 2020, though this is still to be confirmed.
+The revived Dutch Grand Prix has duly been confirmed as taking place on May 3, 2020.